zoeShao/An-IOS-App/deliverables/iteration-02.review.md

  * From most to least important.
  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.
- 1 iOS front-end app which has basically finished layout (working buttoms and navigation inside app) with some hard-coded        local data for demo.
+ * iOS front-end app which has basically finished layout (working buttoms and navigation inside app) with some hard-coded        local data for demo.
- 2 data structure for back-end is confirmed
+ * data structure for back-end is confirmed

 #### Goals and/or tasks that were planned but not met/completed:

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?
-1 iOS App do not deploy yet.
+ * iOS App do not deploy yet.
+We under-estimate difficulty to deploy iOS App, we do not have enough to deploy it.
 ## Meeting Highlights

 Going into the next iteration, our main insights are: